hpourv/DP-Logistic-Regression/README.md

 ## Results

-In this section we investigate the intrinsic trade-off between accuracy and privacy.
+In this section we investigate the intrinsic trade-off between accuracy and privacy in an differentially private logistic regression.